 - Irritated throat

-If any of the above-mentioned side effects are observed, notify your doctor.
+If you observe any of the above side effects, notify your doctor.
 The benefits of stool softener are much greater than the risks or side effects.
 Most people using the medication do not experience serious side effects.
 (Also Read: Are Abdominal Pain and Constipation commonly related? )